okunator/Dippa/README.md

     - `results/` Location for the results from training and inference
     - `src/`
         - `conf/`
-            - `config_schema.py` dataclasses defining the config file schema in this project
             - `config.py` THE CONFIG FILE TO MODIFY FOR DIFFERENT EXPERIMENTS
             - `consep.yml` data related to consep dataset
             - `cpm.yml` data related to cpm dataset TODO